gen-x13/LeveL-9/README.md

 This is my **fourteenth project**, and for a beginning, I'm proud of it! 🎉
 - It took me **11 days** to build this entirely.

-It was a great learning experience, especially for **my problem-solving skills**, my comprehension of **Librosa, Clustering and Sound Analysis** on that exercise.
+It was a great learning experience, especially for **my problem-solving skills**, my comprehension of **Librosa, Requests, Data handling, Clustering and Sound Analysis** on that exercise.

 💡 My strengths: Determination, self-taught mindset, problem-solving and curiosity.